-In summary, the results of our monitoring of RGGI Auction 4 raise no material concerns regarding the auction process or the competitiveness of the auction results.
+In summary, the results of our monitoring of RGGI Auction 5 raise no material concerns regarding the auction process, barriers to participation in the auction, or the competitiveness of the auction results.
 The appendix provides additional information about the market for RGGI CO2 allowances and outcomes of the auction.